mackenziekbrooks/dci102-f18-humanities-data/README.md

 * [The Historian's Macroscope](http://www.themacroscope.org/?page_id=584)
 * [Programming Historian](http://programminghistorian.org/)

-You will be required to purchase your own domain from [Reclaim Hosting](https://reclaimhosting.com/) at the rate of $30/year.
+You will be provided with a domain from [Reclaim Hosting](https://reclaimhosting.com/) in the format ```http://username.wludci.info```.
+You can purchase a custom domain, such as ```http://www.myname.com``` for $15 a year.
+If you are interested in keeping your domain after graduation, the W&L library can transfer ownership to you.

 # Course structure